valeria-gonzalez/CookmateRecipeApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Cookmate is a cross-platform mobile app created to help users find recipes from various sources on the internet using web scraping, that match their available ingredients, making cooking easier then ever.
 This project was initially designed to help young people better their eating habits, however, it quickly turned into a project for anyone with a desire to cook.
-The app is designed to look youthful and creative, while still remainig easy to use and understandable.
+The app is designed to look youthful and creative, while still remaining easy to use and understandable.

 ### Built With